vinceskahan/v5wiki/Python-3-strategy.md

 Fortunately, this solution, while wordy, will work under both Python 2 and 3.

 WeeWX provides a function, `weeutil.weeutil.int2byte()` that does precisely this.
 It will work under both Python 2 and 3.

+## ConfigObj
+To be done

+## Installing Python 3 prerequisites
+To be done